ADF Logo

 Pro-life pregnancy centers

-Sometimes, censorship from governmental officials doesn’t mean completely silencing someone.
+Sometimes, censorship from government officials doesn’t mean completely silencing someone.
 Instead, it could mean forcing someone to alter their message or include some sort of disclaimer as a condition of speaking.
-That is exactly what happened to pro-life pregnancy centers in California.
+That is exactly what has happened to pro-life pregnancy centers.

 While the examples mentioned above have occurred in the U.S., censorship is prevalent worldwide.
-One of the most egregious cases surrounding censorship that ADF International has supported is occurring in Finland.
+One of the most egregious cases of censorship that ADF International has supported is occurring in Finland.

 Finnish Parliamentarian Dr. Päivi Räsänen was accused of “hate speech” because she questioned her church’s stance on sexuality in a Twitter post.
 Both a district court and the Helsinki Court of Appeal unanimously acquitted Dr. Räsänen of all charges.
 Unfortunately, the Finnish prosecutor still refuses to respect free speech.
-The decision has been appealed to the Finnish Supreme Court, which has now agreed to hear the case.
+The decision has been appealed to the Finnish Supreme Court, which heard her case in October 2025.

 Conclusion